kellerd/FsLabTutorial/Demo.md

 # Self Improvement with Data Science and F#
 - Intro, Dan Keller

+- A look at some of the open source,easy to use, community offerings to get a better handle on different sources of data.
+- Demo I wanted to give
+- It mainly focuses on FsLab, which itself is a collection of awesome Data Science Libraries
+- How I used it to take a better look at work I was doing and expose some stories from the data
 - No functional prior to 2 years ago.
 Took up as a way to expand my knowledge.

+### Why F#
  Choose F# because it was on the same platform.
 - This way, I didn't need to learn new core libraries, frameworks, package managers, it all was the same environment.
-- A look at some of the open source,easy to use, community offerings to get a better handle on different sources of data.
-- Demo I wanted to give
-- It mainly focuses on FsLab, which itself is a collection of awesome Data Science Libraries
-- How I used it to take a better look at work and make some changes
+- Now, in my F# I try to focus on functional first, like the language.
+But, in working with data, you have to be flexible because people are going to try to throw curve balls, you might need to play around a bit.
+- It's not always, A -> B
+- Theres a glib statement by the F# community which basically comes from most F# programs vs their equivalent C# are 40-60% less code with less depenencies, less complex dependencies.
+So you can either add more features in, or save on dev + maintenance costs

 # That one app
-- So I'm sure everyone has that one app.
-- It's not pretty, it's not complete.
-You might've even re-done the app several times.
 - Most apps, especially line of business, what i normally deal in are simple
   - There no real complicated domain
   - There is no business logic
   - It's just some huge side effecting page.
 Page after page of direct database access or update.

-- What it does have, is data.
-That's the money.
-   - If only you could work with it a little better, massage it, there might be some hidden answer
+- So I'm sure everyone has that one app.
+- It's not pretty, it's not complete.
+You might've even re-done the app several times.

 <!--
 - Any Math majors, accountants or statisticians in the crowd?
   - Ok, so you guys already know how to look at some data and get a good idea on how things are going